between books and cigarettes || JJK

 "Yeah, I thought so," she murmurs, her eyes darkening with a faux-nostalgic sadness.
 "Let me tell you a story, Y/N. From someone who has been exactly where you are.
 I used to think that as long as we loved each other, everything was fine.
 But the truth is... men are men at the end of the day.
 Especially guys like Jungkook.
 They have... needs.
 Physical needs, emotional needs, a need for a partner who, you know, can match their intensity.
 And when they’re with someone who’s constantly stressed, inexperienced, and hiding away... those needs get suppressed.
 They don't go anywhere; they just get bottled up."

-She leans closer, her voice dropping into a sharp, venomous whisper that slices through the restaurant's loud music.
+She leans closer, her voice dropping into a sharp, venomous whisper that slices through the restaurant's music.
 "My ex used to act perfectly sweet to my face, just like Jungkook does.
 But behind closed doors?
 When he was out with his guy friends, drinking and letting off steam?
 He would complain constantly.
 He’d vent about how suffocated he felt, how he felt like he was babysitting an insecure little girl instead of having a real girlfriend, how he felt tied down by my guilt.
 It broke my heart, but it was the truth.
-High-achieving men will always resent the anchors that keep them from flying."
+High-achieving men will always resent those who keep them held down."

 She tilts her head, her eyes boring into your pale face.
-"Look at him, Y/N. He’s twenty-three, a law star, a literal god on this campus.
-Do you honestly think he doesn't vent to Taehyung or Jimin when you shut down and fake being tired?
+"Look at him, Y/N. He’s twenty-three, a star, a literal god on this campus.
+Do you honestly think he doesn't complain to Taehyung or Jimin when you shut down and fake being tired?
 Do you honestly believe he doesn't feel the weight of you?
 He’s just too polite, too loyal to say it to your face.
-But it’s rotting him from the inside out."
+But, trust me, it’s rotting him from the inside out."

 She doesn't stop there.
 "And I mean, you also deserve someone on your level.
 Think about how freeing it will be when you don't have to constantly catch up to someone."